SpaWnELS/Games/Pygomania/README.md

 # Pygomania
 ## The origin of the game
 After playing Iron Snout, we (MartinWho2 and eliot-portevin) decided to create a similar game to improve our python skills.
-To give credit where is due, MartinWho2 ended up doing most of the programming after two weeks or so, since eliot-portevin found better things to do.
+To give credit where is due, MartinWho2 ended up doing all the programming after two weeks or so, since eliot-portevin found better things to do.

 ## The game